deryn-hurst/Temp_Stable_Enclosure/README.md

 Conceptual
   - Conceptual sketches can be used for alternative construction paths for the table/stand.
   - Only final plans are included in full
-  - Conceptual Sketches are listed using convention: ELEPHANT
+  - Conceptual Sketches are listed using convention: Table-Concept_NUMBER

 Layered
   - Layered sketches include all steps toward completing the table
-  - Laydered Table Sketches are listed using convention: ELEPHANT
+  - Laydered Table Sketches are listed using convention: Table-Layer_NUMBER
   - Follow from 0 to ELEPHANT to access in order